Proton Therapy for Sarcoma

 Request a Call From a Patient Care Coordinator

-If you prefer to have a patient care coordinator reach out to you, please take a moment to fill out this form.
+If you would rather have a patient care coordinator reach out to you, please take a moment to fill out this form.

-- the tumor is located in the abdomen or close to critical organs
+- Your tumor is in your abdomen or close to vital organs.

 Treatment that removes or destroys all or part of a cancer; can also be used to remove or stop the function of an organ.
 For example, removing the ovaries or testicles or taking medicines that cause them to stop making their hormones would be called ablation.
 Besides surgery and drug treatment, other ways of ablating body tissues and tumors include extreme heat, freezing and chemicals.